bayfrontmedia/simple-pdo/_docs/query-builder.md

 Adds a `WHERE` clause to the query.

-If the column type is `json`, keys from within the `JSON` string can be searched using dot notation.
+If the column type is `json`, keys from within the JSON string can be searched using dot notation.
 The field can be searched with the format of `{column}.{key}`.
+JSON fields which do not exist are treated as `null`.

 Available operators are: